vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 This RFC proposes adding a field to the spec of all templates, `healthyConditionRule`.
 Template authors use field to define the conditions or fields on a stamped resource that determine whether the resource is succeeding or failing.

 Cartographer will attempt to read the specified conditions and/or fields and reflect this state on the owner status.
-If Cartographer cannot determine success or failure, it will show the state as unknown.
+If Cartographer cannot determine health, it will show the status as unknown.

 ```yaml
 ---